 Everything starts with savings, so make saving ’til it hurts a priority in your financial life.
 Once you get the ball rolling you’ll discover a lot of synergies to creating financial buffers.
 The more financial buffers you can create, the less stressed you’ll be about money.
 The less stressed you are about money, the more willing you are to take risks to go after your dreams.

-The best tool is their Portfolio Fee Analyzer which runs your investment portfolio through its software to see what you are paying.
-I found out I was paying $1,700 a year in portfolio fees I had no idea I was paying!
+Check out their Portfolio Fee Analyzer which runs your investment portfolio through its software to see what you are paying.
+I found out I was paying $1,700 a year in portfolio fees I had no idea I was paying.
+They also launched recently the best Retirement Planning Calculator I’ve ever seen, pulling real data from your linked accounts and running Monte Carlo Simulations to highlight your financials.
 There is no better free financial tool online.